orsaada/orsaada-sqe-workshop-2018-exercise-2/README.md

 # Sample project

-* You can use this project as a template.
+* Use this project as a template.
-* To clone the project:
+* Clone the project:
-    * If using user/password: `git clone https://github.com/aviram26/sqe-workshop-2018-sample-project.git`
+    * Using user/password: `git clone https://github.com/aviram26/sqe-workshop-2018-sample-project.git`
-    * If using SSH key: `git clone git@github.com:aviram26/sqe-workshop-2018-sample-project.git`
+    * Using SSH key: `git clone git@github.com:aviram26/sqe-workshop-2018-sample-project.git`
-* To install all libraries run: `npm install`
+* Install all libraries run: `npm install`
 * For code parsing, this project uses the [Esprima](http://esprima.org/) library.
     * See example usage in `src/js/code-analyzer.js`
-* To run the project:
+* Run the project:
     * From the command-line run: `npm start`
     * After the bundler is done, execute the `index.html` from your IDE (preferably `WebStorm`)
     * Try the parser...